0xJCN/Forta-Agent-Sensitive-Function-Simulation/README.md

 You will do three things to see your agent report the two alerts listed in the `Description`.

-1. Run the deploy.py script **make sure script completed (wait for output) before executing step3**
+1. Run the deploy.py script: **make sure script completes (wait for output) before executing step 3**
 2. Run the following command in a separate terminal window: `npm start`
 3. Run the send_txs.py script

-You will now monitor the output in the terminal window from step number 2.
+You will now monitor the output in the terminal window from step 2.
 It will take a couple of blocks, but you will see your agent report a medium severity alert (function call from the owner) and then it will report a critical severity alert (non owner has exploited contract and called sensitive function).

-You can also run unit tests in `agent_test.py` with the following command: `npm test`
+You can also run the unit tests in `agent_test.py` with the following command: `npm test`